Parallel computing#

 For fast computation, supercomputers utilize parallelism.

-What to paralellize?#
+What to parallelize?#

 Spatial data analysis often allows splitting at least some parts of the analysis to independent parts, that could be run in parallel: